 For example, when I use a dish reflector with a honeycomb grid, I shoot it through an extra-large diffuser.
 The diffusor becomes the light source, not my strobe.
 This mimics natural light closely as if the light is coming through a window.

 In the image of the pea shoots above, I wanted the light to glow on my surface and emphasise texture.
 I used soft light in the form of a large softbox.
 For the image of the asparagus, I wanted to highlight the texture and structure of the individual stalks.
 Therefore I used hard light.
 It’s a subtle difference but an important one.

 As an experiment, the next time you shoot, photograph your subject in both soft and hard light and note the difference.
 How does each approach affect the final result?
 Many photographers tend to use one or the other as part of their style.

 Pull the Eyes with Side Lighting

 This is when your light is coming from directly beside the food.
 I recommend placing your one light set-up on your left.
 Our eyes gravitate towards the brightest part of an image, where the light is entering the scene.

 Side lighting is a good approach for a lot of your food photography.
 It works for most set-ups and is easy to use.

 A typical set-up for side lighting is to work with a softbox placed closely to your table.
 The bigger the light source, the softer the light will be.

 Backlighting is when you position your light behind your food.
 If you imagine the face of that clock, it’s at 12:00.
-This is ideal position for beverages or soups, as it adds a sheen and highlights the liquid properties of food.
+This is an ideal position for beverages or soups.
+It adds sheen and highlights the liquid properties of food.

 And there are some foods that it generally doesn’t work for: